TheRenegadeCoder/SnakeMD/README.md

 ## Images

-Images can be added by embedding InlineText in a Paragraph.
+Images can be added by embedding Inline elements in a paragraph.

 _SnakeMD Source_